rlinsdev/cs50/README.md

 ```Bash
 ```
 TODOs:
+* Create a simple homepage that introduces yourself, your favorite hobby or extracurricular, or anything else of interest to you.
 * HTML: Use at least ten (10) distinct HTML tags
 * CSS: Uses at least five (5) different CSS selectors
 * JS: Integrate one or more features of JavaScript